 Dear Wanting to better understand what my partner goes through,

 The monthly menstrual cycle is one of the key physiological functions of the female body.
-The average length of the menstrual cycle is 28 days, although 21 - 35 day cycles are common and considered normal or regular.
+The average length of the menstrual cycle is 28 days, although 21 to 35 day cycles are common and considered normal or regular.
 The day bleeding starts is counted as the first day of a given cycle.
 The menstrual cycle is controlled by hormones released by the hypothalamus, the pituitary, and the ovaries.
 Each cycle has four stages: the menstrual phase, the preovulatory phase, the ovulation phase, and the postovulatory phase.

 When menstrual bleeding has ended, the preovulatory phase begins.
 A hormone from the hypothalamus stimulates the anterior pituitary, which produces large amounts of follicle stimulating hormone (FSH) and small amounts of luteinizing hormone (LH).
 As the pituitary gland secretes FSH, which in turn stimulates the ovary, an ovarian follicle begins to mature.
 The ovarian follicle produces increasingly higher levels of estrogen.
 In response to estrogen stimulation, the uterine lining thickens with increased numbers of blood vessels and uterine glands.